The Project

 On the trail of Odysseus

-Museums, archaeological areas and parks are the cornerstones of a historical-cultural and landscape geography that gives us back the past of Etruscan Tuscany and allows us to explore the museum collections and monuments down to the smallest detail, with different levels of detail and with supporting multimedia tools, such as videos and 3D reconstructions, and very high-definition images.
+Museums, archaeological sites, and parks serve as the cornerstones of a historical, cultural, and landscape geography that brings to life the Etruscan past of Tuscany, enabling visitors to explore museum collections and monuments in detail, with varying levels of depth and multimedia tools such as videos, 3D reconstructions, and ultra-high-definition images.